-- (a) at least 600 hours of the internship must be completed in a school setting, - (b) the internship must be supervised by a licensed and/or certified school psychologist, - (c) at least two hours of direct on-site supervision must be completed per week, and - (d) a minimum of 1 academic year on a full-time basis or at least half-time over two years.
+- (a) at least 600 hours of the internship must be completed in a school setting, - (b) the internship must be supervised by a licensed and/or certified school psychologist, - (c) at least two hours of direct, on-site supervision must be completed per week, and - (d) the internship must be completed in a minimum of one academic year on a full-time basis or at least half-time over two years.

 Students will work with the Internship Coordinator to identify and secure appropriate placements.
+Further details regarding approval to apply for internship and securing an internship placement can be found in this Internship Manual.
 Students should be prepared for the competitive process of securing internships.